Libertarian Party (United States): State chapters

 The Libertarian Party is organized in all 50 states and the District of Columbia.
 Each state affiliate has a governing committee, usually consisting of statewide officers elected by state party members and regional representation of one kind or another.
 Similarly, county, town, city and ward committees, where organized, generally consist of members elected at the local level.
-State and local committees often coordinate campaign activities within their jurisdiction, oversee local conventions and in some cases primaries or caucuses and may have a role in nominating candidates for elected office under state law.
+State and local committees often coordinate campaign activities within their jurisdiction, oversee local conventions and in some cases primaries or caucuses, and may have a role in nominating candidates for elected office under state law.

 Membership

 Since the Libertarian Party's inception, individuals have been able to join the party as voting members by signing their agreement with the organization's non-aggression pledge, which states that the signer does not advocate the initiation of force to achieve political or social goals.
 During the mid-1980s and into the early 1990s, this membership category was called an "instant" membership, but these are referred to as "signature members".
 People joining the party are also asked to pay dues, which are on a sliding scale starting at $25 per year.
 Lifetime membership is granted with a $1,500 donation in one calendar year.
 Dues-paying members receive a subscription to the party's national newspaper, LP News.
 Since 2006, membership in the party's state affiliates has been separate from membership in the national party, with each state chapter maintaining its own membership rolls.

 Most rights to participate in the governance of the party are limited to "bylaws-sustaining members" who have either purchased a lifetime membership or donated at least $25 within the past year.
-Most state parties maintain separate membership, which may be tied to either payment of dues to the state party, or voter registration as a Libertarian, depending on the state's election laws.
+Most state parties maintain separate membership, which may be tied to either payment of dues to the state party or voter registration as a Libertarian, depending on the state's election laws.

+Membership

+As of October 31, 2025, the Libertarian Party has 9,348 dues-paying and life members.

-Membership trends
+Voter registration trends

-Over the past decade, membership in the Libertarian Party has experienced notable growth.
-According to reported figures, the party's membership increased by approximately 92% between 2008 and 2018.
-This growth reflects broader trends in political engagement among voters seeking alternatives to the two major parties.
+According to reported figures, the party's voter registration increased by approximately 92% between 2008 and 2018.

-The increase in membership has been accompanied by a rise in party activity at both local and national levels, including participation in elections, conventions, and grassroots organizing efforts.
-While the party remains smaller than the Democratic and Republican parties, its expanding membership base demonstrates sustained interest in libertarian political principles.
+The increase in voter registration to the party has been accompanied by a rise in party activity at both local and national levels, including participation in elections, conventions, and grassroots organizing efforts.
+While the party remains smaller than the Democratic and Republican parties, its expanding voter registration base demonstrates sustained interest in libertarian political principles.